cpzielke/csc-307-app/README.md

-THis is my first React app
+This is my first React app with a change to demostrate pull requests.